bgoonz/gists-revamp/by-extension/markdown/connect.md

 We now recommend using [the React-Redux hooks API as the default](../api/hooks.md).
 However, the `connect` API still works fine.

 This tutorial also shows some older practices we no longer recommend, like separating Redux logic into folders by type.
-We’ve kept this tutorial as-is for completeness, but recommend reading through [the “Redux Essentials” tutorial](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) and the [Redux Style Guide](https://redux.js.org/style-guide/style-guide) in the Redux docs for our current best practices.
+We’ve kept this tutorial as-is for completeness, but recommend reading through [the “Redux Essentials " tutorial](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) and the [Redux Style Guide](https://redux.js.org/style-guide/style-guide) in the Redux docs for our current best practices.

 We’re working on a new tutorial that will introduce the hooks APIs.
 Until then, we suggest reading [**Redux Fundamentals, Part 5: UI and React**](https://redux.js.org/tutorials/fundamentals/part-5-ui-react) for a hooks tutorial.